visinf/mr-dinosaur/README.md

 ```

 ### Dataset Organization
-To prepare a datasets, follow this pipeline: (1) download each datasets and reorganize it into the required directory structure.
+To prepare a dataset, follow this pipeline: (1) download each dataset and reorganize it into the required directory structure.
 In our project, we've used [KITTI](https://www.cvlibs.net/datasets/kitti/raw_data.php), [TRI-PD](https://github.com/zpbao/Discovery_Obj_Move) and [MOVI-E](https://github.com/google-research/kubric/tree/main/challenges/movi); (2) generate pseudo-labels; and (3) convert the training set, validation set, and pseudo-label set into the WebDataset format.
 Following, we provide an example using the KITTI dataset.

 #### Dataset Download and Reorganize
 Follow the steps below to install the dependencies needed for dataset download, reorganization and conversion to the WebDataset format.